Advertisement

 How we tested the Galaxy A15 5G

-We used the Samsung Galaxy A15 5G as a primary phone across everyday tasks — calls, messaging, social media, navigation, photography and video streaming — and we returned to it in 2026 to re-evaluate it against its newer siblings.
-We measured screen behavior indoors and in direct sunlight, shot the cameras in daylight and low light, and ran the battery through mixed-use days to confirm real-world endurance rather than relying on spec-sheet claims.
-We cross-checked the chipset, display, charging and software-support details against Samsung's own listings and independent specification databases, and we deliberately avoided quoting precise benchmark numbers that vary by region and firmware.
-Pricing reflects typical US street prices as of June 2026 and will move with sales.
+We used the Samsung Galaxy A15 5G as a primary phone across everyday tasks - calls, messaging, social media, navigation, photography and video streaming - and returned to it in August 2026 to re-evaluate it against its newer siblings and its current street price.
+We measured screen behaviour indoors and in direct sunlight, shot the cameras in daylight and low light, and ran the battery through mixed-use days to confirm real-world endurance rather than relying on spec-sheet claims.
+We cross-checked chipset, display, charging and software-support details against Samsung's own listings and independent specification databases, and confirmed the One UI 8.5 rollout status and current US pricing in August 2026.
+We deliberately avoid quoting precise benchmark numbers that vary by region and firmware.
+Prices reflect typical US street prices in August 2026 and will move with sales.

 Pros and cons